LukeCPadmore/LukeCPadmore/README.md

 # Hey, I'm Luke 👋

-I'm a Machine Learning Engineer based in the UK, interested in Deep Learning, ML platform engineering and MLOps.
+I'm a Machine Learning Engineer based in the UK - interested in Diffusion/Flow Generative models, ML platform engineering and MLOps.

 ## Current Focus